 - Restore power by plugging it back in

 - Replace the ice tray and the cover plate as necessary.
-Your ice maker should be reset at this point.
+Your ice maker should be reset.

 |Problem||How to Fix It|

 What should you do if you can’t tell which category the problem falls into?
-In this case, consult your user manual.
-The manual will help you to troubleshoot some of the problems with the ice maker.
-This will help you to pinpoint the problem.
-If you don’t have the manual, try contacting Whirlpool directly for more help.
+Consult your user manual, as it typically has a troubleshooting section.
+You can also try contacting Whirlpool directly for more help.

 You can connect with an appliance expert below, who will help you solve your specific issue.
 They do charge a small trial fee, so just remember to cancel the trial once you get your ice maker working again.